KaiDu4/gvsu350-cluelessteam/README.md

 ![sign-up Page](./artifacts/images_site/Screenshot%202024-12-12%20211441.png)

 ## public template page
-in public template page we can view each template according to their category and download them.
+In public template page we can view each template according to their category and download them.
 ![public-template Page](./artifacts/images_site/Screenshot%202024-12-12%20211658.png)

 ## private template page
-Still private template page is actuallly a form to post an template by individual user.
-In the future , an user can also view a list of uploaded templated of own and modify them.
+Private template page is actually a form to post a template by individual user.
+In the future , an user can also view a list of uploaded templates of their own and modify them.
 ![private-template Page](./artifacts/images_site/Screenshot%202024-12-12%20212243.png)

-### From any page an user by clicking Home button can move to the home page.
+### From any page by clicking Home button can move to the home page.

 ### `npm run build`